polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 choosing the configuration it preset (M_C = 72, K_C = 256), but as we observed
 here, it's the M_R, N_R values that have a greater impact here as far as the MLIR + LLVM approach goes.
-Secondly, further tuning of BLIS is likely to still be within the OpenBLAS performance based on published results.
+Secondly, further tuning of BLIS is likely to still be around the OpenBLAS performance (based on published results).

 ### Vectorization with copying, unroll-and-jam, unrolling but no scalar replacement